-- The Professional History and Experience form and supporting documents requires pre-approval before May 31, 2020.
+- The Professional History and Experience form and supporting documents requires pre-approval before May 31, 2021.
 Failure to have this approval by May 31st will disqualify the veterinary technician from submitting the remainder of the application in December.
 An employment verification letter will be emailed to every employer indicated on this form.
 A response is requested within 10 days of receiving the email.
 Pre-approval will not be granted until ALL employment hours have been verified.
 Please respond to this letter is a timely fashion. - All cases contained in the case log must be performed within the year prior to the application submission deadline of December 31. - All cases and skills must be performed at the facility where the technician is employed or while under the supervision of the employer at a different location - Allow your technician to manage complicated anesthesia cases from start to finish.
-The technician should be able to formulate an anesthetic drug protocol that is specific for each patient and discuss with you why they selected each particular drug; their plans for intra operative monitoring and pain management; anticipated anesthetic complications and recovery. - The AVTAA requires that a board certified DVM or VTS member who has mastered the skill themselves, attest to the technician's ability to master the required percentage of skills on the combined skills form.
+The technician should be able to formulate an anesthetic drug protocol that is specific for each patient and discuss with you why they selected each particular drug; their plans for intra operative monitoring and pain management; anticipated anesthetic complications and recovery. - The AVTAA requires that a board certified DVM, board eligible DVM or VTS member who has mastered the skill themselves, attest to the technician's ability to master the required percentage of skills on the combined skills form.
 Mastery is defined as being able to perform the task safely, with a high degree of success and without being coached or prompted.
-Mastery requires having performed the task in a wide variety of patients and situations. - Look over the skills list completely and only sign off on a skill if you feel confident that your technician meets the definition of mastery. - o All signed skills must be described in the case logs. - o Assist your technician in acquiring new skills for the application process. - AVTAA encourages biennial attendance to a national veterinary meeting that provides lectures/laboratories directly related to anesthesia and perioperative analgesia.
+Mastery requires having performed the task in a wide variety of patients and situations. - o Sign the Employer Skills Verification form only if you feel confident that your technician meets the definition of mastery for all indicated skills at your location. - o All mastered skills must be described in the case logs. - O Assist your technician in acquiring new skills for the application process. - AVTAA encourages biennial attendance to a national veterinary meeting that provides lectures/laboratories directly related to anesthesia and perioperative analgesia.
 CE hours are required for the application and will continue to be a requirement every 5 years to maintain certification as a veterinary technician specialist.

 On behalf of the AVTAA, we would like to thank you for supporting your technician through the application process.
-If you have any questions, please do not hesitate to contact the executive secretary, Darci Palmer, at dpalmerrvt@hotmail.com.
+If you have any questions, please do not hesitate to contact the executive secretary, Darci Palmer, at dpalmerryt@hotmail.com.

-\\ This letter must be dated and signed by a board certified doctor or VTS who works with the veterinary technician applying to AVTAA.
+This letter must be dated and signed by a board certified doctor, board eligible DVM or VTS who works with the veterinary technician applying to AVTAA.
 A PDF copy of the individual letter is located on the AVTAA website and should be submitted with the pre-application documents.
 See complete instructions on page 16.